 - The value of any lost wages as a result of your injuries

 - Physical pain and suffering you’ve endured because of your injuries

 - Mental anguish you’ve suffered due to your injuries

 - Punitive damages to deter others from committing similar forms of negligence

 The dollar amount of any damages you could recover will depend on the extent of your injuries, the amount of insurance coverage available, and other factors.
 A negligent security attorney can provide more information on what compensation you could receive from filing an insurance claim or lawsuit.
 It’s important that you act quickly if you decide to pursue legal action, as you only have two years from the date of your injury to file a lawsuit under Georgia’s statute of limitations.

 Contact a Lawrenceville Negligent Security Attorney

 If you’ve been injured due to negligent security, you should not have to suffer because of someone else’s neglect.
-Our experienced team of security negligence attorney at Cain Injury Law want to help you pursue the compensation you deserve after being injured.
+Our experienced team of security negligence attorneys at Cain & Mays Trial Lawyers wants to help you pursue the compensation you deserve after being injured.

 We work on a contingency fee basis for personal injury cases.
 You won’t owe us any fees unless and until we collect compensation on your behalf.
 Get your free initial case review today by calling us or visiting our contact page.